To amend the National Environmental Education Act to extend the programs under the Act, and for other purposes.

 Length: 10 pages

-This bill was introduced on March 11, 1998, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 11, 1998, in a previous session of Congress, but it did not receive a vote.

 Jun 13, 1996